When kids have access to music, their development thrives.

-Rone, who has served on Ravinia’s board for nearly 10 years, was drawn to the organization because of her own experience – she attended a school where music education was only taught one day each week.
+Rone, who has served on Ravinia’s board for more than 10 years, was drawn to the organization because of her own experience – she attended a school where music education was only taught one day each week.
 That, combined with her professional background as an educator, helped Rone recognize the importance of what Ravinia tries to do.

 “I knew how these kids felt,” she says.
 “For some of them, music is the part of the day they like best.
 So why shouldn’t they have access to it?”

 Committed to a better future.
 Learn how RBC Wealth Management supports the communities where we live and work